marcusgia2505/classEx_doc/docs/Elements.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In this feature, the main part consists of an input field and a text field to define a variable and get the student's answer.
 In the next phase, you can use the predefined variable name and enter the correct solution to compare the correct solution with the student's answer.
 You can enter a prompt, questions and a sample solution in the textbox at this stage.
-Then use the variable name (which you defined in the previous phase) to send the student's answer and your prompt to the openAI server.
+Then use the variable name (which you defined in the previous phase) to send the student's answer and your prompt to the OpenAI server.
 In response, the AI will send you feedback on the student's response depending on the prompt you provided.
 At the end, the feedback is displayed to the participants.

-In Similarity check, the main part consists of one input field and a textbox to define a variable and get the student’s answer.
-In the next stage, you can use the predefined variable name and enter the correct solution for comparing the correct solution with the student’s answer.
+In the Similarity check, the main part consists of one input field and a textbox to define a variable and get the student’s answer.
+In the next stage, you can use the predefined variable name and enter the correct solution to compare the correct solution with the student’s answer.
 .. image:: _static/elements/firststep.png
 :width: 15px
 .. image:: _static/elements/variablesimilarity.png
 :width: 15px
-There are more options to set by clicking on the additional setting:
+There are more options to set by clicking on the additional settings:
 .. image:: _static/elements/additionamset.png
 :width: 15px

-It is possible to define different messages that are displayed on the participant screen after the star rating.
+It is possible to define different messages that are displayed on the participant's screen after the star rating.
 There are also 4 boxes that can be used to define a separate star range for each game.
 Depending on the number of sentences in the correct solution, the range of numbers should go higher.

-.. warning:: Please note that the score ranges have a default value each, if you don’t change it depending on the game, it will use the defined value and there might be a chance of having a wrong result.
+.. warning:: Please note that the score ranges have a default value each; if you don’t change it depending on the game, it will use the defined value, and there might be a chance of having a wrong result.

-In the end, similarity check calculation method is:
+In the end, the similarity check calculation method is:
 Some of the points obtained from the comparison of each pair of sentences (one sentence from the answer with one sentence from the correct solution)